MontiCore/cd4analysis/README.md

 extending one of the CD languages.

 The CD languages are mainly intended for
-1. Analysis modelling (i.e. structures of the system context as well as data structures of the system),
+1. Analysis modeling (i.e. structures of the system context as well as data structures of the system),
-1. Code modelling (implementation) oriented, including method signatures,
+1. Code modeling (implementation) oriented, including method signatures,
 1. Generating code, data tables, transport functions and more.
 1. It is also possible to use CDs only as intermediate structure to map from one or more other DSLs into an object-oriented